THE VOICE OF THE CANADIAN

 Values:

-Health and Safety – Safety as a Value: When safety is a personal value, people naturally choose to make the safe choice.
-They even use hearing protection and safety glasses at home.
+Health and Safety – Safety as a Value: When safety is a personal value, people naturally choose to make the safe choice on and off the job.
 Employers who have safety as a value make their workplace safe because they want to, not because of government regulation.
 Employees work safely because they want to, not because it is a company rule.
 In this environment, companies go above and beyond regulations to protect their people.

-Engage and Develop our People: An organization where good work is recognized and rewarded.
-All employees are seen and treated as valued partners.
-Baffinland will invest in our employees’ success and growth through providing tools, training and support needed to unleash their potential.
-Baffinland will endeavour to become the employer of choice for Inuit in Nunavut.
+Engage and Develop our People: All employees are seen and treated as valued partners, and good work is recognized and rewarded.
+Baffinland invests in our employees’ success and growth by providing tools, training and support needed to unleash their potential.
+Baffinland endeavours to become the employer of choice for Inuit in Nunavut.

-Respect for All: We will respect and abide by Inuit Societal Values in the workplace and as a manner of doing business.
-We will strive to provide a healthy and safe workplace, free from physical or psychological bullying, harassment and violence.
-Violations of respect will be investigated and if substantiated will be dealt with expeditiously.
-Multiculturalism will be viewed as a strength and promoted.
-Consideration for people will be first and foremost in all interactions.
+Respect for All: We respect and abide by Inuit Societal Values in the workplace and as a manner of doing business.
+We strive to provide a healthy and safe workplace, free from physical or psychological bullying, harassment and violence.
+Violations of respect are investigated, and if substantiated, are dealt with expeditiously.
+Multiculturalism is viewed as a strength and promoted.
+Consideration for people is first and foremost in all interactions.

-Environmental Stewardship: Respect the air, land, water and wildlife as we thoughtfully put to good use the earth’s resources.
+Environmental Stewardship: We respect the air, land, water and wildlife as we thoughtfully put the Earth’s resources to good use.
 Always remember that we are guests on this land and treat it respectfully.
-We will develop it responsibly and be good stewards of the land in concert with Inuit.
+We strive to develop it responsibly and be good stewards of the land in concert with Inuit.

 Pursue Performance Excellence: We are relentless in challenging ourselves and others to achieve high performance and create lasting socio-economic impacts in all that we do.
 We focus on improving every day and delivering on commitments.
 Innovation is seen as a key mechanism to achieve this outcome.
-Rigor in planning and thoughtful execution is a key strength.
+Rigor in planning and thoughtful execution are key strengths.
 Teamwork is necessary for desired outcomes.

 TSM PERFORMANCE ASSESSMENT